robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 ---
-title: "Programming Projects for Advanced Beginners #2 - Game of Life"
+title: "Programming Projects for Advanced Beginners #2: Game of Life"
 layout: post
-tags: [Programming Project for Advanced Beginners]
+tags: [Programming Projects for Advanced Beginners]
 og_image: https://robertheaton.com/images/tinder-map.jpg
-published: false
 ---
 This is a programming project for Advanced Beginners.
 If you've completed all the introductory tutorials and short exercises you can find, but are not sure how to continue developing your skills, this project is for you.
 It is structured and guided, whilst still leaving all of the difficult work to you.
 You can do it in whichever programming language you happen to be learning, and if you get stuck I'll help you out over [email](mailto:robqheaton@gmail.com), [Twitter](https://twitter.com/RobJHeaton) or Skype.